');

 About Aurora, NC

-Aurora is a small community in North Carolina with a population of 620 residents.
-The median household income is $43,750 per year, which is below the national average.
-The median age in Aurora is 39.5 years.
+Aurora is a small community located in North Carolina with a population of 620 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $43,750 per year, which is 42% below the national median of $75,149.
+The median age of 39.5 years is close to the US median age of 38.9 years.

 How Aurora Ranks in North Carolina